THE TOGETHER PROJECT (TTP) HELPS THOSE IMPACTED BY THE COVID ECONOMY AND THOSE WHO ARE IN NEED.

-The design for these farms will be spread across one hectare of land and include the Hydroponic Greenhouse, Netted Garden, and Aqua Pond of the original design, as well as a storage shed, distribution building, visitors center, and a home for an intern garden manager.
+The design for these farms will be spread across one hectare of land and include the Hydroponic Greenhouse, Netted Garden, Mushroom House, and Aqua Pond of the original design, as well as a storage shed, distribution building, visitors center, and a home for an intern garden manager.
 Local residents and students will be trained on our ‘Beta’ farm to learn how to operate their own.

 WHAT WE’VE ACHIEVED SO FAR